Why You’ll Hear Us Say “No Swimming With Dolphins” — and Mean It

 Respecting the rich and complex lives of dolphins does not have to be a burden.
 The only real way to know that we are not causing any harm is to allow the dolphins the right to decide whether or not they wish to become a part of our day.
 When they approach us during our tours, we are always happy to have their company.
 The difference is that we wait for the dolphins to take an interest in us, so we can be absolutely sure that they are choosing to be a part of our day.
 Dolphins are naturally curious and incredibly social creatures, so if we are lucky enough to catch them in the right mood they may well swim over to say hello.

-Spinner dolphins are so prevalent in our waters that we are able to offer a guarantee to see dolphins on all our Deluxe Morning Snorkel & Dolphin Adventures, as well as our Whale Watch Adventures, all without disobeying the law or disrespecting these wild dolphins’ rights.
+Spinner dolphins are so prevalent in our waters that we guarantee guests will be able to see dolphins on our Deluxe Kona Snorkel Trip & Dolphin Watch, as well as our Whale Watch Adventures—all without disobeying the law or disrespecting these wild dolphins’ rights.

 Our Commitment to Respecting Nature